Antebellum architecture

-Antebellum architecture (meaning "prewar", from the Latin ante, "before", and bellum, "war") is the neoclassical architectural style characteristic of the 19th-century Southern United States, especially the Deep South, from after the birth of the United States with the American Revolution, to the start of the American Civil War.
+Antebellum architecture (from Antebellum South, Latin for "pre-war") is the neoclassical architectural style characteristic of the 19th-century Southern United States, especially the Deep South, from after the birth of the United States with the American Revolution, to the start of the American Civil War.
 Antebellum architecture is especially characterized by Georgian, Neo-classical, and Greek Revival style homes and mansions.
-These plantation houses were built in the southern American states during roughly the thirty years before the American Civil War; approximately between the 1830s to 1860s.
+These plantation houses were built in the southern American states during roughly the 30 years before the American Civil War; approximately between the 1830s to 1860s.

 Key features

+While Antebellum style homes have their roots in Neoclassical architectural styles, several adaptations to were made to compensate for the hot subtropical climate of the southern United States.

-Exterior: The main characteristics of antebellum architecture viewed from the outside of the house often included huge pillars, a balcony that ran along the whole outside edge of the house created a porch that offers shade and a sitting area, evenly spaced large windows, and big center entrances at the front and rear of the house to add to the box-like style of the mansion.
+The main exterior characteristics of antebellum architecture included huge pillars, a balcony that ran along the whole outside edge of the house creating a porch that offers shade and spot to enjoy a breeze (sometimes a second-story porch, potentially to be for slave monitoring), and a sitting area in the cooler evenings.
+It features expansive and symmetrical facades as well as elaborate decorative details.
+The evenly spaced large windows ventilated the warm air outside.
+Most homes had big centered entrances at the front and rear of the house.
 A hipped or gabled roof are characteristics of antebellum architecture and often feature a cupola.
-A cupola is a dome-like structure on top of a building.
-It is functional as it provides ventilation but is also decorative.
-These mansions also often included grand gardens with geometrically cut bushes to complement the symmetry of the house.
-Antebellum architectural structures have multiple stories or levels.
+(A cupola is a dome-like structure on top of a building that provides ventilation and serves as decoration.)
+These mansions were also often surrounded by grand gardens with geometrically cut bushes that complemented the symmetry of the houses.
+Antebellum architectural structures often have multiple stories or levels.

-Interior: The interior of these mansions were just as extravagant as the outside.
-Common features included enormous foyers, sweeping open stairways, ballrooms, grand dining rooms, and intricate design work.
+The interior of these mansions were just as extravagant as the outside.
+Common features included enormous foyers, sweeping open stairways, ballrooms, grand dining rooms, and detailed design work.
 The design work included intricate shapes and patterns made from plaster used to adorn walls and furniture.
 It was also used to create wood and floor designs.
-Designs additionally include friezes, large pier mirrors, and marble mantels.
+Designs additionally include friezes, large pier glasses, and marble mantels.

-Greek revival components apparent in antebellum architecture includes doorways often recessed and glorified by columns of correct proportions, appropriate pilasters, and heavy entablatures.
+Greek revival components apparent in antebellum architecture include doorways, often recessed and flanked by pilastered and entablatured columns.

-Similarly, Georgian architecture is illustrated similarly with highly decorated entrances flanked by thin colonnades including a lunette over the door.
+Similarly, Georgian architecture is illustrated with highly decorated entrances featuring colonnades, including a lunette over the door.